EkaterinaMiller/cs241-guides/gif-submission.md

 First, install the following apps with your package manager:
 - [**wf-recorder**](https://github.com/ammen99/wf-recorder) - This is the actual recording app, which uses FFMPEG to encode as necessary.
 It's quite flexible.
 - [**slurp**](https://github.com/emersion/slurp/) - This simple software lets you select a screen region, outputting it as a dimension which can be used by wf-recorder.
 - (optional) [**grim**](https://sr.ht/~emersion/grim/) - This is a screenshot utility by the creator of `slurp`.
 It's not necessary for this guide, but if you want to take screenshots as well as recordings, you'll need this.
+Its usage is not covered in this guide; `man grim` should have all the info you'll need.

 Run `mkdir -p "$HOME/Videos"`; this is where the screen recording will be located.
 From there, you'll want to use the following command:
 ```sh